ibm-watson-embedded-business-assistant/eba-example-agents/samples/websocket-java-client/README.md

 This sample works with already established session.

-Grab cookies and session id from your web session and enter this information to TestApp.java.
+Grab cookies and session id from your web session and enter this information into TestApp.java.